LOVE ASTEROIDS

 the quiet, devoted lover

 Eros in Virgo is devoted and attentive.
-You turn on through the small, specific details of a partner: how they use their hands, how they listen, how they take care of their space.
-Your desire is quieter than it looks.
-The shadow is self-criticism that enters the bedroom: you monitor yourself and your partner rather than dropping into the experience.
+Desire may wake up through small, specific details of a partner: how they use their hands, how they listen, or how they care for their space.
+The shadow is self-criticism that enters the bedroom, monitoring yourself or your partner rather than dropping into the experience.
 The work is to let the body lead.

 Read the full guide →